 The Deliaphonica game was developed in collaboration with David Boultbee, BREAD art Ltd.

 Massive thank you to the following musicians for sending us sounds and loops to get our Deliaphonica Game started:

-Mandy Wigby, Julie McLarnon (Analogue Catalogue Studios), Paddy Kingsland (The Radiophonic Workshop), Uno Prism, Liam Maloney, Caro C and The Delia Derbyshire Estate for permission to use the two snippets of Delia’s voice!
+Mandy Wigby, Julie McLarnon (Analogue Catalogue Studios), Paddy Kingsland (The Radiophonic Workshop), Uno Prism, Liam Maloney, Caro C, Alice Richards (mixed and composed the Alice Waltz) and The Delia Derbyshire Estate for permission to use the two snippets of Delia’s voice!